speedment/speedment/README.md

 ```

 ### Classification
-Create a Map with film ratings ant the corresponding films:
+Create a Map with film ratings and the corresponding films:
 ```
 Map<String, List<Film>> map = films.stream()
     .collect(